How to Master Construction Bidding: The Ultimate Guide

 Losing bids or having an extremely low bid-hit ratio is a primary reason why the average profit margin in the construction industry is less than 1 percent.
 Most firms are spending time and labor to bid on jobs they inevitably end up losing, which could be better spent managing their business and/or successfully completing the jobs they do win.
 It should come as no surprise that industry experts agree that to be successful in construction, a builder must become skilled at estimating and bidding.

 For these reasons, the goal of every contractor must be to improve their bid-hit ratio by winning more bids.
 While the average bid-hit ratio is different in each sector, a good rule of thumb is to strive for a bid-hit ratio of 4:1 for private projects and 10:1 for public projects.
 We know that improving your bid-hit ratio isn’t easy, but it’s absolutely possible if you learn how to avoid mistakes and adopt best practices.
 In this guide, we explain what the construction bidding process is and how it differs from estimating.
-We also illuminate the most common challenges contractors face in a competitive construction bidding process and provide seven practical tips to increase your chances of winning your next bid.
+We also illuminate the most common challenges contractors face in a competitive bidding process and exercise seven practical tips to increase your chances of winning your next bid.
 And for contractors just starting their business, we’ve also included a resource section of top bidding sites and a glossary, so you can start to bid like a pro.

 In general, construction bidding is the process of submitting a proposal to a prospective client or project owner to manage the construction of a structure.
 It’s also the method by which subcontractors pitch their services and solutions to general contractors.
 More plainly, it’s a process where contractors commit to providing a project owner with a “specified construction at a given price and often by a given date.”